codatio/codat-docs/blog/231010-deprecation-onprem-erp-premium.md

 ---
-title: "Upcoming 2023-10-10: Change in pricing for some accounting integrations"
+title: "2023-10-10: Change in pricing for some accounting integrations"
 date: "2023-07-06"
 tags: ["Deprecation"]
 authors: mcclowes
 ---

-On the **10th October, 2023**, we will be changing the way you access some accounting integrations:
+On the **10th October, 2023**, we will be changing the way you access some accounting integrations.

 <!--truncate-->

+**The following integrations will only be available to Enterprise plan customers:**

 Microsoft Dynamics 365 Business Central, NetSuite, QuickBooks Desktop, Sage 50, Sage Intacct.

-**These integrations will only be available to Enterprise plan users.**

 These platforms are complex integrations and typically require help from the Codat team to use effectively.
 For customers without access to our support and solutions teams, this can lead to a disappointing developer experience and potential issues for end customers.

-#### Impacted clients
+#### Impacted customers

-Any clients on the following plans will no longer have access to these integrations:
+Any customers on the following plans will no longer have access to these integrations:

 - Free plan
 - Start-up plan